F1: Nico Rosberg clinches world title in tense Abu Dhabi GP finale

 There was to be no fairytale ending for Jenson Button who was competing in his 305th and probably last grand prix.

-A right front suspension failure in the opening stages of the grand prix ended the McLaren driver's race bringing the curtain down on the 2009 world champion's long and distinguished F1 career.
+A right front suspension failure in the opening stages ended the McLaren driver's race bringing the curtain down on the 2009 world champion's long and distinguished F1 career.

 "I had a failure on the front right.
 It's so unusual for us to have a failure.
 But I don't really care.
 It doesn't change my feeling about ending my career.
 I'm very content."
 Button told UK broadcaster Channel 4 following his exit from the race.